USS CORONADO

 U.S. Carriers | Decommissioned | Links | Info | History

-USS Coronado was built by Lockheed Shipbuilding and Construction Company in Seattle, Washington.
-Its keel was laid on May 3, 1965 and the ship was launched on July 30, 1966.
-LPD 11 was commissioned May 23, 1970.
+The Coronado (LPD 11) was built by Lockheed Shipbuilding and Construction Company in Seattle, Washington.
+Her keel was laid down on May 3, 1965, and the ship was launched on July 30, 1966.
+She was commissioned on May 23, 1970.

 USS Coronado was designed as an Amphibious Transport Dock (LPD), built to transport Marines and their equipment to the scene of an amphibious assault, and move them ashore by landing craft and helicopters.
 The ship is one of seven fitted with additional superstructure for command ship duties.